aaron-grau/curic/react/projects/organ_grinder/README.md

 `KeyStore`.
 Changes to the `KeyStore` will cause your React components to update themselves.

-This is another Rails app, so start by running `rails new --skip-turbolinks --database=POSTGRESQL`.
+This is another Rails app, so start by running `rails new --skip-turbolinks --database=postgresql`.

 Make sure to test as you go.
 Your understanding will suffer if you code an entire section before figuring out how to make it run.
 Start small and append.